Emmaus House History

 Chapter 3: The Lived Vision

 Larry Jonas, SJ, and Jim Gladstone, SJ, came to Emmaus in 1980.
-During his three years of renewal work for the Wisconsin Province Gene continued to make Emmaus his home community.
+During his three years of renewal work for the Wisconsin Province, Gene continued to make Emmaus his home community.

 Bob Leiweke arrived in Des Moines in the fall of 1980.
-He stayed two years until the fall of 1982, when he was assigned to the the Servant Mission in the Omaha Archdiocese.
+He stayed two years until the fall of 1982, when he was assigned to the Servant Mission in the Omaha Archdiocese.
 [Sr.] Mary Dingman began two day programs os spiritual direction in the Omaha/Council Bluffs area.
 In 1981 the Wisconsin Provincial, Joe Labaj, SJ, requested that the Emmaus Community be transferred to the Diocese of Des Moines with the assurance of the Provinces’ continued spiritual ministry to the Diocese of Des Mines.

 Bernard Mulheres SJ, (Chicago Province) arrived in Des Moines to replace Bob Leiweke.
 He stayed nine months.
 Bob Hilbert, SJ, St. Francis Indian Mission, Rosebud Reservation, South Dakota, arrived at Emmaus in August, 1983 on his motorcycle.